 L&S University Staff Issues Committee (USIC) Bylaws

-The College of Letters & Science University Staff Issues Committee will consist of seven members: five elected by the College’s university staff, one appointed by the Dean and one appointed as a labor representative.
-All elected and appointed members shall be university staff holding an appointment within the College.
-The committee make-up will be consistent with the make-up of the entire College university staff (non-reps, WSEU, WPEC etc.).
-The Dean appointed member will be chosen with an eye to enhancing balance among various groups.
-The Dean, and the member selected by the committee, will co-chair the committee.
-The College Human Resource Manager will be member ex officio.
+The College of Letters & Science University Staff Issues Committee will consist of seven members.
+Six of these will be elected by the college’s university staff.
+One will be appointed by the dean.
+The committee membership will be consistent with the make-up of the entire college university staff.
+Members shall include one exempt employee, two non-exempt administrative support employees, one blue collar and technical employee, one early-career employee, one labor representative, and one dean’s appointee.
+The dean’s appointed member will be chosen with an eye to enhancing balance among various groups.
+All elected and appointed members shall be university staff holding appointments within the college.
+The dean and a member selected by the committee will co-chair the committee.
+The college’s human resource manager will be member ex-officio.

-To assure representation of all university staff in the College and to provide a variety of perspectives, each elected/appointed member will represent the entire university staff of the College, not a particular constituency.
-Therefore, all elections will be at large: all university staff members with an active appointment at the time of election will be eligible to vote in the election.
+To ensure representation of all university staff in the college and to provide a variety of perspectives, each elected/appointed member will represent the entire university staff of the college, not a particular constituency.
+Therefore, all elections will be at-large: all university staff members with an active appointment at the time of election will be eligible to vote in the election.

-A nomination sub-committee will be established to solicit candidate nominations every two years for vacated committee seats from the College of Letters & Science University Staff.
-The election process will be coordinated by the College Human Resource Office.
+A broad communication will be sent out by the Office of the Dean to solicit candidate nominations for vacated committee seats from the College of Letters & Science university staff.
+Additionally, the election process will be managed by the Office of the Dean.

-Staff accepting nomination to USIC will submit a brief statement to the College Human Resource Office.
+University staff members who accept the nomination to USIC will submit a brief statement to the Office of the Dean.
 The statements will be included on the ballots at the time of the election, which will normally be held in the spring every two years or when necessary.
-The candidate(s) receiving the majority of the votes cast will be the newly appointed committee member(s).
-The established candidate roster will also be used to fill mid-term vacancies when necessary.
+The candidate(s) receiving the majority of votes cast will be the newly appointed committee member(s).
+The established candidate roster will also be used to fill midterm vacancies when necessary.

-The procedures for the election/nomination of university staff members to the committee, and any changes thereto, shall be approved by the current USIC members.
+The procedures for the election/nomination of university staff members to the committee, and any changes thereto, shall be determined by the current USIC members.

-The College university staff are welcome to attend meetings of interest.
-Non-USIC staff may provide input to the meeting by being recognized by the Dean.
+The college’s university staff are welcome to attend meetings of interest.
+Non-USIC staff may provide input to the meeting by being recognized by the dean.
 Tabling of an agenda item can be requested by a committee member at any time subject to a majority vote.

-A draft agenda will be sent to committee members within a reasonable period of time in advance of the meeting to allow additions and changes to the agenda.
+A draft agenda developed in consultation with the co-chairs of USIC and CASI will be sent to committee members within a reasonable period of time in advance of the meeting to allow additions and changes to the agenda.

-Each year USIC will select one member to serve on APC.
+Each year USIC will select one member to serve on the L&S Academic Planning Committee.
 A member may serve more than one year.